JAHNAVI-SAMALA/Expense-Tracker/README.md

 - Robust handling of group split expenses
 - Simple, intuitive interface for everyday usage

+## Demo Walkthrough

+1. Run `python expense_tracker_gui.py`
+2. Login or create a new user
+3. Add an expense and a splitwise transaction
+4. View balance and receivables updating in real time
+5. Delete a transaction if needed
+6. Click Done to save and exit

 ---

 This project demonstrates skills in object-oriented design, GUI development, and modular architecture suitable for real-world applications and resume showcase.